jterrier84/master/docs/stake-pool-guides/m1-native-macos-11-build/node-build.md

 ### Build the Node

 I followed the guide below word for word.
+You've already installed XCode and Homebrew so skip that.
 Once finished you should have the necessary packages installed and a working 1.33 (or newer) version of cardano-node and cardano-cli.

 {% hint style="warning" %}
 Take note of the callouts for the M1 and use the references for $HOME/.bashrc not $HOME/.zshrc.